ryfineZ/TurboIMS/README.md

 3.  **Toggle Features**: Turn the desired IMS features on or off.
 4.  **Apply**: Tap the "Apply Configuration" button.

-## Permissions

-- **READ_PHONE_STATE**: This permission is required to get the list of available SIM cards, allowing you to choose which one to configure.
-For more details on its usage, you can refer to the [source code](https://github.com/Mystery00/TurboIMS/blob/master/app/src/main/java/io/github/vvb2060/ims/MainViewModel.kt#L121-L138).

 ## Credits